Chanson9892/filter-fruit-demo/README.md

 # Filter Fruit Demo

-react demo that deletes a fruit from the fruit array and adds it to fruits eaten array when fruit is clicked
+react demo that deletes a fruit from the fruit array and adds it to fruits eaten array when fruit is clicked.
+Look at https://chandler-hanson.medium.com/filtering-fruits-in-javascript-and-react-127b3506a890 to understand more

 ## Getting Started with Create React App